 On West Street, opposite the entrance to Warwick Castle, you will discover Flamenco - a unique venue in Warwick.

-Some may recognise the building not as the Tudor House but as the 'Mucky Mallard', due to the inn's regular appearances as the Stratford-upon-Avon pub on the BBC drama series 'Shakespeare & Hathaway: Private Investigators'.
+Some may recognise the building not as the Tudor House but as the 'Mucky Mallard', the Stratford-upon-Avon pub on the BBC drama series 'Shakespeare & Hathaway: Private Investigators'.

 Following an extensive refurbishment, you will experience contemporary Mediterranean-inspired dishes in the surroundings of one of Warwick's most historic and atmospheric buildings.